Massachusetts Comprehensive Assessment System: Grade levels

+The High School Science tests in biology and introductory physics are usually taken in either grades 9 or 10.

-An Educational Proficiency Plan EPP must be developed for the subject matter area(s) in English Language Arts and mathematics in which students did not meet or exceed a scaled score of 240.
+An Educational Proficiency Plan (EPP) must be developed for the subject matter area(s) in English Language Arts and mathematics in which students did not meet or exceed a scaled score of 240.

 10th graders who score at the Advanced performance level on one of the three high school state assessment tests in ELA, Mathematics, or STE (Biology, Chemistry, Introductory Physics, or Technology/Engineering); and score at the Proficient level or higher on the remaining two high school state assessment tests; and have combined scores from the three tests that place them in the top 25 percent of students in the graduating class in their district are eligible for the John and Abigail Adams Scholarship.
 Recipients receive a tuition waiver (not including fees) to attend state colleges and universities in Massachusetts.
 The waiver is in effect for 6 years.